-- of potential independence threats relating to the service and proposed safeguards.
-It also acts as a record of the audit partner's conclusion on the acceptability of the service. - Global Breaches Reporting System, which we use to report any breaches of external independence regulations relating to audit (e.g. those set by regulation or professional requirements) where the breach has cross-border implications (e.g. where a breach occurs in one territory but affects our independence in another territory).
+Authorisation for Services ('AFS') is a global system that facilitates communication between a non-audit services engagement leader and the audit engagement leader, and the documentation of potential independence threats relating to the service and proposed safeguards.
+It also acts as a record of the audit partner's conclusion on the acceptability of the service.
+Global Breaches Reporting System, which is used to report any breaches of external independence regulations relating to audit (e.g. those set by regulation or professional requirements) where the breach has cross-border implications (e.g. where a breach occurs in one territory but affects our independence in another territory).

-PwC Finland also has local tools, including a rotation tracking system, which we use to monitor compliance with the policies regarding mandatory rotation for the firm, for engagement leaders as well as for Quality Review Partners performing engagement quality control reviews.
+PwC Finland also has local tools, including a rotation tracking system, which we use to monitor compliance with the policies regarding mandatory rotation for engagement leaders of PIE clients as well as for Quality Review Partners performing engagement quality control reviews.